 As an introvert, client meetings aren’t my favorite part of my job.
 I’m definitely not a phone person.

-But, I do see the importance of occasional meetings.
+But, I do see the importance of occasional meetings, especially with my VA clients.
 When they’re necessary, I must be able to take calls.

 The only problem?
 There are a ton of people living in this house.
 Most of them are small children, which means it tends to be noisy at my house!